 If You Invested $1000 In This Stock 20 Years Ago, Here's How Much You Would Have Today

-NextEra Energy (NYSE:NEE) has outperformed the market over the past 20 years by 6.33% on an annualized basis.
+EOG Resources (NYSE:EOG) has outperformed the market over the past 20 years by 4.59% on an annualized basis.

-Buying $1,000 In NEE: 20 years ago, an investor could have purchased 141.84 shares of NextEra Energy at the time with $1,000.
-This investment in NEE would have produced an average annual return of 13.58%.
-Currently, NextEra Energy has a market capitalization of $178.14 billion.
+Buying $1,000 In EOG: 20 years ago, an investor could have purchased 105.01 shares of EOG Resources at the time with $1,000.
+This investment in EOG would have produced an average annual return of 11.82%.
+Currently, EOG Resources has a market capitalization of $50.98 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.